basmilius/weather-icons/README.md

 can preview all icons on [this website](https://bas.dev/projects/weather-icons).

 ### ⚒ Process
-- An icon is desined in Adobe Illustrator.
+- An icon is designed in Adobe Illustrator.
 - Icons are exported to plain SVG files.
 - Animations are added by editing svg files.
 - A node.js script minifies the SVG's.